To the Stars Volume I: Quantum Entanglement

 "Ryouko!"
 Simona yelled.

-"Shit, shit—" Simona repeated, trying to pull her up, glancing with fear back at the demon behind them, gathering up another attack.
+"Shit, shit—" Simona repeated, trying to pull her up, glancing back with fear at the demon that was behind them, gathering itself for another attack.

 With a burst of strength, Ryouko launched herself up, pulling a surprised Simona with her.

 She didn't stop until they were behind the wall of a building across the street, giving Simona a few seconds to breathe.
-Behind them, the demons finished lashing the spot they had been with intense beams of illusory light.
+Behind them, the demons finished lashing the spot they had been with beams of intense otherworldly light.